jcruse03/Google-DDNS-Update/README.md

 ```
 *the downloaded repo files are no longer needed at this point and can be deleted.*

-*If updating or reinstalling you are done*
+*If updating or reinstalling you are done.*

 5. Edit the config file at /etc/ddns-update.conf
   You must have at least 1 ddns synthetic record already set up on google domains.
   Your credentials will be found in each individual record.
 Click the dropdown arrow then click 'view credentials'.